TTUNEPH2025/GN/docs/Membranous.md

     5. Sarcoidosis
     6. Renal Vein Thrombosis
 ## **Deffinitions of Treatment Response**
  * No formal definition of Resistent Disease currently accepted.
-Current guidelines put forth that patient's with persistent/increasing levles PLA2R ab after 1st round of immunotherapy be treated as Resistent
+Current guidelines put forth that patients with persistent/increasing levles PLA2R ab after 1st round of immunotherapy be treated as Resistent
- * Resistance Disease in PLA2R negative patient's with primary MN is difficult to define
+ * Resistance Disease in PLA2R negative patients with primary MN is difficult to define
     1. Persistent Nephrotic Syndrome
     2. Or increased, but still reduced serum albumin levels as markers for resistent disease
   * Best Model for predicitive of response to treatment is PLA2R ab titer w/serum Albumin at 3months of treatment
 ## **Treatment**
 ### General Information
  * It is reasonable to wait 6 months, while patient is on maximal anti-proteinuric therapy, before starting immunosupressive therapy due to high rates of spontaneous remission.
- * PLA2R-ab testing with ELIZA and/or IFA is cleared by FDA for aid in diagnosis only.
-Use for PLA2R-ab testing in monitoring is off lable use, though used extensively in guidline recomendations
+ * PLA2R-ab testing with ELISA and/or IFA is cleared by FDA for aid in diagnosis only.
+Use for PLA2R-ab testing in monitoring is off lalbe use, though used extensively in guidline recomendations
  * Proteinuria can persist for 12-24 months after start of treatment
  * High rates of thrombosis; [Prophylaxis page](Prophylaxis.md)
  * When to Biopsy